hpcleuven/VscDocumentation/source/data/transfer/filezilla.rst

       :ref:`PuTTY <text mode access using PuTTY>`/:ref:`MobaXterm <access using mobaxterm>` (for Windows users).

-   .. tab-item:: UHasselt, UGent, VUB, UAntwerpen
+   .. tab-item:: UGent, VUB, UAntwerpen

       You need to load your private SSH key into your :ref:`SSH agent <SSH agent>`.